-Fortunately for Relora, there is a small amount of clinical research that corroborates the claims.
+Fortunately for Relora, there is a small amount of clinical research that corroborates the claims of a reduction in stress and the potential psychological effects.
 The National Library of Medicine did a study on the two extracts and found that they do, in fact, relieve stress and positively affect cortisol levels in some patients.
 Both may have some effect on weight, that doesn’t mean this product will effectively budge the scale as well as it would if combined with a clinically tested supplement shown to boost metabolism.

 Does Relora Really Work?

 Well, we were intrigued by the possibility that Relora might have a positive impact on someone trying to lose weight, but our research has left us on the fence.
 There is a proven connection between stress and weight gain.
 So, relax and weight-loss should be a result.
 We have to take the reports of side effects into consideration and some people saw no effects of taking the supplement at all.